teensytheremin/theremin/index.md

 Memory can be extended by soldering of additional PSRAM chips (2 x 8MB).

+Hardware timer resolution is important for sensitivity of theremin sensor.
+On teensy, it's working on F_CPU / 4 : 200MHz for 800MHz F_CPU.

 ![Teensy 4.1 image](images/boards/teensy41_memory_small.jpg)

 For programming, you can use [Teensyduino plugin for Arduino IDE](https://www.pjrc.com/teensy/td_download.html).

 ### Teensy Audio Board revision D